-Typically, alternative resolution is done through mediation or restorative justice, but the specific method of alternative resolution will be agreed to by the parties.
-Until an alternative resolution is completed, either party may withdraw their agreement and institute, or reinstitute, the investigation process.
+Whether or not a formal complaint is initiated, if both parties agree, voluntarily and in writing, and if the Title IX Coordinator approves, the matter can be addressed through an alternative resolution process instead of a formal complaint process.
+Alternative resolutions do not include extensive investigation or a determination of the validity of a report.
+The goal through alternative resolution is to achieve a resolution that may be acceptable to both the Complainant and Respondent.
+Typically, alternative resolution is done through mediation or restorative justice, but the specific method of alternative resolution will be agreed to by the parties and approved by and arranged through the Title IX Coordinator.
+Until an alternative resolution is completed, either party may withdraw their agreement and institute, or reinstitute, the Formal Complaint process.